Mast Cell Tumors in Dogs

 • radiation therapy alone

-Recently, several chemotherapy drugs have been evaluated for their efficacy.
-There is accumulating evidence in both
+Several chemotherapy drugs have been evaluated for their efficacy.
+There is accumulating evidence in both human and veterinary

 Source: Withrow Stephen J, and David M. Vail.
 Small Animal Clinical Oncology.
 St Louis: Saunders Elsevier, 2007.